yosoi/feeble/README.md

 # feeble
-A platformer game (and teachinge example).
+A platformer game (and teaching example).